We believe in the power of smart, thoughtful, passionate people who are driven to achieve better.

 Nick has developed a broad knowledge base relating to sustainability.
 From working and volunteering across local government, the private sector and not-for-profit organisations, Nick has been exposed to a range of organisational structures, gaining insight into their unique processes and priorities.
 Nick aims to use this experience to facilitate better outcomes across a diverse range of stakeholders.

-Having pursued a variety of interests both professionally and academically, Nick has developed a broad knowledge base relating to sustainability.
-Combining his passion for environmental sustainability with his experience in community engagement, policy development and energy modelling, Nick understands what it takes to put theory into practice.
+Nick has developed a broad knowledge base relating to sustainability.
+Combining his passion for environmental sustainability with his experience in community engagement, policy development and ESD assessment, Nick understands what it takes to put theory into practice.

 Feeling most refreshed after time outdoors, Nick loves to explore Victoria’s hiking trails, seeking a change of pace away from the city.
-Closer to home in Melbourne (Wurundjeri Country), Nick can be found running or swimming, settling in with a good book and trying his hand at watercolour painting.
+Closer to home in Melbourne (Bunurong Country), Nick can be found swimming or settling in with a good book.

 - Built Environment Policy Analysis and Development